ponylang/rfcs/text/0000-unicode-string.md

 1. The truncate() function will only support len parameter values less than the string size.
 1. The utf32() function will be removed.
 It is redundant, and returns pair that includes a byte count that is no longer needed.
 1. The insert_byte() function will be changed to insert_utf32()
 1. The values() function will return an iterator over the string codepoints.
 Same as runes().
+A new bytes() function will return an iterator over string encoded as bytes.
+The bytes() function will take a StringEncoder parameter.
 1. A concat_bytes() function will be added to add a sequence of codepoints to the string from an iterator of bytes.

-Add traits Encoder and Decoder to the builtin package.
-Any function that produces a String from bytes, or produces bytes from a String must take an Encoder or Decoder as a parameter as is appropriate.
+Add traits StringEncoder and StringDecoder to the builtin package.
+Any function that produces a String from bytes, or produces bytes from a String must take a StringEncoder or StringDecoder as a parameter as is appropriate.
 ```
-trait val Encoder
+trait val StringEncoder
   fun encode(codepoint: U32): (USize, U8, U8, U8, U8)

-trait val Decoder
+trait val StringDecoder
   fun decode(bytes: U32): (U32, U8)
 ```